PV-Tutorials/pyData-2021-Solar-PV-Modeling/README.md

 https://pvsc-python-tutorial.ml/hub/user-redirect/git-pull?repo=https://github.com/PVSC-Python-Tutorials/PVSC48-Python-Tutorial&branch=main

-You can also use this link to update the tutorial.
+You only need to download the repository once, but you can always use either link to start the tutorial during the conference.
 From now on you will see the PVSC48-Python-Tutorial folder in the list.

 ![download tutorial](https://user-images.githubusercontent.com/1385621/119912192-ce361e80-bf0f-11eb-8f62-36e54509fdcc.png)